-Aim Small Collaborative Projects aim to: Explore new ideas, new collaborations as well as new user approaches for ICT-based solutions for older adults.
+Small Collaborative Projects aim to: Aim Explore new ideas, new collaborations as well as new user approaches for ICT-based solutions for older adults.
 Propose proofs of concept for further development of innovative ICT solutions.
-Rapidly evaluate the business potential of available/new AAL products and services Duration A Small Collaborative Project has a duration of 6 to 9 months.
-They are intended to be quicker and more agile than Collaborative Projects including in relation to the submission process, grant signature and reporting.
-Funding The maximum funding from the AAL Programme per project is €300.000.
-Technology Readiness Level (TRL) No TRL is applied to this type of project.
+Rapidly evaluate the business potential of available/new AAL products and Servicess A Small Collaborative Project has a duration of 6 to 9 months.
+They are intended Duration to be quicker and more agile than Collaborative Projects including in relation to the submission process, grant signature and reporting.
+Duration Funding to be quicker and more agile than Collaborative Projects including in relation to the